Blockchain-Learning-Group/blg-community-hub/README.md

 ```

 4. Run an Ethereum Client

-In a separate terminal widnow / tab.
+  *In a separate terminal window / tab.*
 ```
 $ testrpc
 ```